RadolfSurplus/CompareArrays/README.md

 # CompareArrays
 Function for finding matches in given arrays with generics.
 Repeats in the incoming data array are eliminated through the use of HashSet.
+Due to the application of MAP, it was possible to reduce the time complexity to O(n), when the typed search by the cycle-in-cycle technique takes O(n^2).